Mecca's Angel: Background

 Mecca's Angel is a grey mare bred in Ireland by Yeomanstown Stud & Doc Bloodstock.
 In October 2012 the yearling filly was sent to the Tattersalls sales and was bought for 16,000 guineas by the trainer Michael Dods.
 The filly entered the ownership of David Metcalfe and was trained by Dods at Denton, County Durham.
-She has been ridden in most of her races by Paul Mulrennan.
+She was ridden in most of her races by Paul Mulrennan.
 The Angel part of her name came from her sire Dark Angel, from whom she inherited her grey colour whilst Mecca is David Metcalfe's nickname.

 Dark Angel won four races including the Mill Reef Stakes and the Middle Park Stakes as a two-year-old in 2007 before beginning his stud career in the following year.
 Dark Angel's other offspring have included Lethal Force, Gabrial (Lincoln Handicap), Estidhkaar (Champagne Stakes) and Bronze Angel (Cambridgeshire Handicap).
 Mecca's Angel's dam Folga, a daughter of the Prix d'Arenberg winner Desert Dawn, was a durable sprinter who won six minor races from thirty-five starts between 2004 and 2007.
 As a broodmare, Folga has also produced Markaz (also by Dark Angel), the winner of the Criterion Stakes and the Chipchase Stakes.